-Passive houses are notably comfortable: the interior temperature doesn’t fluctuate from month to month and there are no drafts.
+Passive houses are notably comfortable: The interior temperature doesn’t fluctuate from month to month, and there are no drafts.
 They’re very quiet thanks to their insulation and windows.
 They’re also clean because the air is filtered.

 What are passive houses built from?

-Many are built from structural insulated panels known as SIPs, which are a composite like a sandwich cookie, which serves as framing, insulation, and exterior sheathing all in one.
+Many are built from structural insulated panels, known as SIPs, a composite like a sandwich cookie that serves as framing, insulation, and exterior sheathing all in one.
 There are several options for both the SIP “cookie” and the “filling.”
 The outer layers can be oriented strand board (OSB), metal, plywood, or even Sheetrock.
 The core is a thermally insulating plastic foam of various types.
 Building with SIPs means that there are fewer components.
 The panels are 8 or 10 feet wide by up to 20 feet long.
 The joints are taped on both sides and the screw holes are filled with spray foam.
 The importance of a continuous envelope without leaks is directly related to airtightness: in reducing the number of joints and components, air leaks are reduced.
 The biggest sources of air leaks in conventional buildings is windows and doors.
 Passive house windows and doors have, among other thing, better seals and door sweeps.

 How does airtightness impact energy efficiency?

 When a house is airtight, the indoor environment can be maintained without having the air conditioner or heater run as often.
 If a house is leaky, it’s like having a window open with the air conditioner running.
-(That said, you don’t have to live sealed shut: you can leave windows and doors open in a passive house.)
+(That said, you don’t have to live sealed shut: You can leave windows and doors open in a passive house.)